Address Your Letters To Maz Jobrani

 PETER SAGAL, HOST:

-No coverage of foreign affairs would be complete without checking in with our own international bureau, the man who can imitate any foreign accent in a way that perfectly inspires the rage of people who are actually from those places.
-That's Mr. Maz Jobrani.
+No coverage of foreign affairs would be complete without checking in with our own international bureau, the man who can imitate any foreign accent in a way that perfectly inspires the rage of people actually from those places, Mr. Maz Jobrani.

 (SOUNDBITE OF ARCHIVED BROADCAST)

-SAGAL: Your next story of what got a hot during this last year comes from Maz Jobrani.
+Your next story of what got hot during this last year comes from Maz Jobrani.

 (LAUGHTER)

-JOBRANI: The one drawback is that there has been an increase of foot cramps in kids age 10 to 15 recently.
-Patel was quoted as saying (speaking in foreign accent) if your feet aren't enough, I'm working on a new site that allows you to update your status with other body parts.
+JOBRANI: Patel was quoted as saying, if your feet aren't enough, I am working on a new site that allows you to update your status with other body parts.
 I'm calling it FaceButt(ph).

 (LAUGHTER)